-It may not be the quickest way to travel between these two capital cities, but taking the train from London to Berlin means less baggage restrictions, more comfortable seating and plenty of beautiful European countryside to spot along the way.
+It may not be the quickest way to travel between these two capital cities, but taking the train from London to Berlin means fewer baggage restrictions, more comfortable seating and plenty of beautiful European countryside to spot along the way.
+As there are no direct trains from London to Berlin, you'll need to make a minimum of 1 change during the journey.
 You can even turn the journey into an extra part of your trip with an overnight stay in Brussels along the way.

 Most of the train companies across Europe release their tickets around three to six months in advance, many of which can be cheaper the earlier you book.
 If you know the dates you want to travel, you may be able to find some cheaper train tickets from London to Berlin by booking early.§

 Many of the train services in Europe are also popular commuter services, lots of train companies increase ticket prices during “peak hours” (generally between 06:00 – 10:00 and 15:00 – 19:00 on weekdays).
 If you can, consider travelling outside of peak hours to find lower priced tickets.

 On some of the busier routes, you might also have the option to take a slower or connecting train.
 It may take a little longer than some high-speed or direct services, but if you have a little extra time on your hands, you might find a cheaper fare.
 Plus, you'll have more time to enjoy the view of the countryside!

 For specific information about how to get your hands on cheap tickets, check out our European train tickets hub.

 The average journey time by train between London and Berlin is 15 hours and 1 minute, with around 3 trains per day.
 The journey time may be longer on weekends and holidays, so use our Journey Planner on this page to search for a specific travel date.

 The fastest journey time by train from London to Berlin is 9 hours and 6 minutes.